Classic Timeline: 1 | 2, 3, 4/F/Final

 - Orcus on His Throne: Played straight, then subverted, and ultimately played straight again in Original Generation.
 Bian reveals he doesn't feel the need to kick back and let his subordinates do all the hard work.
 He gladly takes to the field towards the end of the first half of the route for Ryusei Date, despite Adler Koch thinking Bian's insane for doing so.
 Granted, it's only for one scenario (upon which he returns to headquarters until the heroes arrive) but the impact of Bian actually showing himself impresses a lot of people aboard the Hagane battleship.

-- Sliding Scale of Villain Threat: Everyone assumes Bian fits the "Global Threat" category, when he really is more of an Anti-Villain.
+- Sliding Scale of Villain Threat: Everyone assumes Bian fits the "Global Threat" category when he really is more of an Anti-Villain.

 - Well-Intentioned Extremist: Despite what many DC members think, global domination is the absolute last resort for Bian.

-- Original Generation further justifies the gambit: Bian realizes the government is severely under-equipped for an extraterrestrial invasion.
-Unless the government truly understands how serious an alien threat is, they'll rise to the challenge and gather the means to defeat them.
+- Original Generation further justifies the gambit: Bian realizes the government is severely under-equipped for an extra-terrestrial invasion.
+Unless the government truly understands how serious an alien threat is, they'll never rise to the challenge and gather the means to defeat them.
 The Earth Federation Army army has the potential; they just don't know it.

-- Spell My Name with an "S": Is it Thomas "Platt" or Thomas "Bright"?
+- Spell My Name With An S: Is it Thomas "Platt" or Thomas "Bright"?